Wyke, Bradford: Councillors

 indicates seat up for re-election.

 History

-Wyke was formerly a township and chapelry in the parish of Birstal, in 1866 Wyke became a separate civil parish.
+Wyke was formerly a township and chapelry in the parish of Birstall, in 1866 Wyke became a separate civil parish.
 In 1951 the parish had a population of 5809.

+Sport

+Wyke Sports Village on Wilson Road was opened in September 2022 at a cost of £6m, and includes a 1.7km cycle track, a full-sized floodlit 3G football pitch, three grass pitches, and a pavilion equipped with community areas for up to 250 individuals and is home to Wyke Wanderers AFC who run various adult and junior teams with the mens first team competing in the West Yorkshire Football League.